Do you need a Degree to be an Audio Engineer?

 That’s literally the reason why most music industry pros don’t pay much attention to degrees and diplomas.
 To them, all that piece of paper says is that you went to school somewhere—it doesn’t tell them anything whatsoever about your skills.
 However, if you’ve spent time working in a real studio alongside a professional, allowing yourself to be trained and extend, you are gaining both skills and experience at the same time—plus, as you learn and grow, and as your mentor becomes aware of your skills, it increases your chances of being hired, or being recommended for jobs and gigs.
 All of this happens naturally and organically within the studio, whether you happen to have a degree or not.

-So the bottom line is, if you want a career as an audio engineer or music producer, your priority is to get in the door of a recording studio and gain the skills and experience you need in order to be taken seriously.
+So the bottom line is, if you want a career in audio engineering or music production, your priority is to get in the door of a recording studio and gain the skills and experience you need in order to be taken seriously.
 An externship is a great way to do this.
 Real, on-the-job experience will open more doors for you than an audio engineering degree ever could.
+Degrees from traditional four year colleges can run over $100,000.
+Audio Engineering Scholarships can help with this but the cost to earn the degree can still be crippling.